abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol2-ex-1.md

    ![The Pull Request Merge Button in the Pull Request detail.](media/ex5-t3-merge-pr.png "Pull Request Merge Button")

-   >**Note**: In case you see any errors with merge request.
-Retry step 4 to step 6 by selecting any other Dependabot alert.
+   >**Note**: In case you see any errors with the merge request.
+Retry steps 4 to 6 by selecting any other Dependabot alert.

 1. Pull the latest changes from your GitHub repository to your local GitHub folder.
-Navigate back to the visual studio code, and in the terminal run the below commands:
+Navigate back to the Visual Studio Code, and in the terminal run the following commands:

    ```pwsh
    cd C:\Workspaces\lab\aiw-devops-with-github-lab-files